The Fragility of Noise Estimation in Kalman Filter: Optimization Can Handle Model-Misspecification: Optimization vs. Noise Estimation: a Case Study

-Figures~\ref{fig:trajectories_toy},\ref{fig:trajectories_free} display a sample of trajectories in the simplest benchmark (\textit{Toy}), which satisfies all KF assumptions except for a linear observation model $H$; and in the \textit{Free Motion} benchmark, which violates several assumptions (in a similar complexity as the scenario of Section~\ref{sec:NKF}).
-The other benchmarks are demonstrated in Appendix~\ref{sec:detailed_results}.
-Figure~\ref{fig:benchmarks} defines each of the 5 benchmarks more formally as a certain subset of the following properties: \begin{itemize} \item \textit{anisotropic}: horizontal motion is more likely than vertical motion (otherwise motion direction is distributed uniformly). \item \textit{polar}: radar noise is generated i.i.d in polar coordinates (otherwise noise is Cartesian i.i.d, which violates the physics of the system). \item \textit{uncentered}: targets are not forced to concentrate close to the radar. \item \textit{acceleration}: speed change is allowed. \item \textit{turns}: non-straight motion is allowed. \end{itemize}
+We design 5 benchmarks to explore the effect of various assumptions violations on the KF accuracy.
+Figure~\ref{fig:trajectories} displays a sample of trajectories in the simplest benchmark (\textit{Toy}), which satisfies all KF assumptions except for the non-linear $H$; and in the more realistic \textit{Free Motion} benchmark.
+Samples of the other 3 benchmarks are displayed in Figure~\ref{fig:all_trajectories}.
+Table~\ref{tab:benchmarks} defines each benchmark more formally as a certain subset of the following properties: \begin{itemize} \item \textit{anisotropic}: horizontal motion is more likely than vertical (otherwise direction is distributed uniformly). \item \textit{polar}: radar noise is generated i.i.d in spherical coordinates (otherwise noise is Cartesian i.i.d, in contrast to the actual physics of the system). \item \textit{uncentered}: targets are initialized diffusely (otherwise they are concentrated close to the radar). \item \textit{acceleration}: speed change is allowed (through intervals of constant acceleration). \item \textit{turns}: non-straight motion is allowed. \end{itemize} An optimal analytic solution of each benchmark is hard to derive -- even if the benchmark assumptions are noticed and modeled correctly.
+However, in Appendix~\ref{sec:toy_analysis} we theoretically analyze the Toy benchmark, showing that its single assumption violation is sufficient to significantly modify the optimal parameters $R$.

-The 4 baselines differ from each other by using {\bf either KF or EKF}, with {\bf either Cartesian or polar coordinates} for representation of $R$ (the rest of the system is always represented in Cartesian coordinates).
-In addition, as mentioned above, each baseline is tuned once by noise estimation and once by parameters optimization.
-See Appendix~\ref{sec:setup_extended} for more details about the experimental setup.
+\textbf{Baselines (KF variants):} To further demonstrate the robustness of our method, we apply it to 4 different variants of the KF.
+The 4 baselines differ from each other by using either KF or EKF, with either Cartesian or spherical coordinates for representation of $R$ (the rest of the system is always represented in Cartesian coordinates).
+In the EKF, the approximated observation model $H(x) \approx H(z)$ is replaced with $H(x) \approx \nabla_x h(\hat{x})$.
+As mentioned above, each baseline is tuned once by Method~\ref{method:KF} and once by Method~\ref{method:OKF}.
+For Method~\ref{method:OKF}, we rely on Algorithm~\ref{algo:OKF} with Adam optimizer, a single epoch, 10 targets per batch and learning rate of 0.01.
+The optimization was run for all baselines in parallel and required a few minutes per benchmark, on eight i9-10900X CPU cores in a single Ubuntu machine.

-We also repeat the experiment for the problem of tracking from video, using MOT20 dataset~\citep{MOT20} of real-world pedestrians, with train and test datasets taken from separated videos.
-For this problem we only consider a KF with Cartesian coordinates, since there is no polar component in the problem.
-Note that in contrast to radar tracking, video tracking enjoys a perfectly linear observation model.
-This extends the scope of the experiments in terms of KF assumptions violations.
-See Appendix~\ref{sec:MOT20} for the detailed setup of the video tracking experiments.